boostorg/leaf/doc/whitepaper.md

 ### 6.3.
 Boost LEAF

-Boost LEAF<sup>[6](#reference)</sup> is a universal error-handling library for C++ which works with or without exception handling.
+Boost LEAF<sup>[6](#reference)</sup> is a universal error handling library for C++ which works with or without exception handling.
 It provides a low-cost alternative to transporting error objects in return values.

-Using LEAF, *error-handling* functions match error objects similarly to the way `catch` matches exceptions, with two important differences:
+Using LEAF, *error handling* functions match error objects similarly to the way `catch` matches exceptions, with two important differences:

 * Each handler can specify multiple objects to be matched by type, rather than only one.
 * The error objects are matched dynamically, but solely based on their static type.
 This allows *all* error objects to be allocated on the stack, using automatic storage duration.